Emacs Repetitive Strain Injury, My Experience

 I think the above sums my recent experiences.

 Again, this needs to be emphasized: the above advices are from someone who spend on average 12 hours per day in front of computer for the past 2 years.
-If your keyboard needs is not this heavy, some of the above advices are not applicable, and in fact less efficient (for example: switching keyboards in a day, constantly add new keyboard shortcuts, use the mouse, etc.)
+If your keyboard needs is not this heavy, some of the above advices are not applicable, and in fact less efficient (e.g. switching keyboards in a day, constantly add new keyboard shortcuts, use the mouse, etc.)

 Also, my heavy use of keyboard is mostly writing essays and tutorials in HTML.
 So, there's a lot of heavy data-entry tasks (meaning: just keep typing a lot of plain English text.).
 Because i have extensive shortcuts and commands to insert HTML tags or special chars such as 〈「【([{"=+-"}])】」〉, my typing problem is probably mostly due to heavy typing, not much from emacs chording.